 - In the Sysroot field, specify the directory where the device image is located.
 If you are not cross-compiling, leave this field empty.

-- In the Environment field, select Change to modify environment variable values for build and run environments in the Edit Environment Changes dialog.
+- In the Environment field, select Change to modify environment variable values for build environments in the Edit Environment Changes dialog.
 For more information about how to add and remove variable values, see Batch Editing.

 - In the Debugger field, select the debugger to debug the project on the target platform.
 Qt Creator automatically detects available debuggers and displays a suitable debugger in the field.
 You can add debuggers to the list.
 For more information, see Adding Debuggers.

 For Android kits, the Android GDB server field will display the path to GDB server executable.